IshitaTakeshi/SCW/README.md

 results = scw.perdict(X)
 ```

-`y` and `X` are an 1-dimensional and 2-dimensional array respectively.
+`X` and `y` are 2-dimensional and 1-dimensional array respectively.
 `X` is a set of data vectors which each row represents a feature vector.
 `y` is a set of labels corresponding with `X`.

+## Note
+1. This package performs only binary classification, not multiclass classification.
+2. Training labels must be 1 or -1.
+No other labels allowed.